jjlange/StudyTrack/README.md

 Edit the file 'Server.swift' and change the URL to your local IP or remote server IP.
 Plug in your phone (or simulator) and click on the play button (top left menu bar)

-## Since it's written in SwiftUI, does it run on Mac and the Apple Watch too?&nbsp; 🖥 &nbsp;⌚️
+## Does it run on Mac and the Apple Watch too?&nbsp; 🖥 &nbsp;⌚️
-### We haven't tried that yet, but it might run on macOS with some small tweaks!
+### We haven't tried that yet, but since it's written in SwiftUI it might run on macOS with some small tweaks!
 ### You won't be able to run it on an Apple Watch yet, since watchOS is using different UI components.
 This might change in the future.